sonic-net/SONiC/doc/kubernetes/Kuberenetes-support.md

 4. A feature could be completely kubernetes managed only.
     * The switch image will not have this container image as embedded.
     * The feature is completely controlled by switch as start/stop/enable/disable

+5. A kubernetes deployed container image must comply with guidelines set by SONiC
+   * Required to undergo nightly tests to qualify
+   * Kubernetes masters are required to deploy only qualified images

 5. A set of "system service ..." commands will manage the features in both modes.
     * The same set of commands would work transparenly on features, irrespective of their current mode as legacy/kubernetes.